-Deploying 30GW of offshore wind will require procuring substantial amounts of energyintensive products like steel and cement.
+Deploying 30GW of offshore wind will require procuring substantial amounts of energy-intensive products like steel and cement.
 Lease criteria for domestic content preferences and incentives can help reduce the overall impact on the environment from offshore wind projects because U.S. energy intensive manufacturers are relatively clean compared to competitors.
-As one example, "[s]teel exporters to the US emit 50-100+% more CO2 emissions per ton than US producers on average."
+As one example, "[s]teel exporters to the US emit 50-100+% more CO2 emissions per ton than US producers on average."xci

 Use of domestic content can also reduce shipping distance, and thus emissions resulting from long-distance maritime transportation.
-The International Maritime Organization (IMO) estimates that maritime shipping generated 1 billion tons of greenhouse gasses per year from 2007-2012.
-Another study estimates that maritime shipping emissions are forecasted to rise between 35% and 210% by 2050.
-Requiring high-road labor standards such as project labor agreements and labor peace agreements, and freedom of association can also contribute to environmental protection by ensuring a well-trained workforce that provides for efficient and orderly development, as explained in the sections above.
+The International Maritime Organization estimates that maritime shipping generated 1 billion tons of greenhouse gases per year from 2007-2012.
+Maritime shipping emissions are forecasted to rise between 35% and 210% by 2050.
+Ciii Requiring high-road labor standards such as PLAs and labor peace agreements, and freedom of association can also contribute to environmental protection by ensuring a well-trained workforce that provides for efficient and orderly development, as explained in the sections above.

-In addition to labor standards and domestic content, BOEM should ensure that the final Rule provides for the protection of wildlife and the environment during all phases of project development and operations.
+In addition to labor standards and domestic content, BOEM should ensure the protection of wildlife and the environment during all phases of project development and operations.
 Environmental protection is a key requirement under the OCSLA and NEPA and rigorous plans must be in place for offshore wind projects to comply with various state and federal statutes that projects are subject to.

-Offshore wind energy must be developed in an environmentally responsible manner that avoids, minimizes and mitigates impacts to marine life and ocean users, meaningfully engages stakeholders from the start, and uses the best available science and data to ensure science-based and stakeholder-informed decision making.
+Offshore wind energy must be developed in an environmentally responsible manner that avoids, minimizes, and mitigates impacts to marine life and ocean users, meaningfully engages stakeholders from the start, and uses the best available science and data to ensure science-based and stakeholder-informed decision making.
 This includes analysis of cumulative impacts and adaptive management strategies, obtaining all necessary and relevant data and identifying all methodologies and indicating when information is incomplete or unavailable, acknowledging scientific disagreement and data gaps, and evaluating adverse impacts based on approaches or methods generally accepted in the scientific community.
 Avoiding sensitive habitat areas, requiring strong measures to protect wildlife throughout each state of the development process, and comprehensive monitoring of wildlife and habitat before, during, and after construction, are all essential for the responsible development of offshore wind energy.
-The combination of project alternatives should be chosen that ensures communities, wildlife, and the environment are protected while maximizing the creation of quality, high-paying jobs and economic benefits.
+BOEM should ensure communities, wildlife, and the environment are protected while maximizing the creation of quality, high-paying jobs, and economic benefits.